gcp-samples/ai-gateway-labs/public/TUTORIAL.md

 ## Initialize environment

-After provisioning is finished, let's initialize the environment, enable Model Garden and other services, and create a service account to access our AI models.
+After provisioning is finished, let's initialize the Apigee environment, enable Model Garden and other services, and create a service account to access our AI models.

 Take a look at the <walkthrough-editor-open-file filePath="script_initialize.sh">script_initialize.sh</walkthrough-editor-open-file> file to see the commands that are run.